thoughtbot/ruby-science/README.md

 ---
 title: Ruby Science
 ---

-Ruby on Rails is almost a decade old, and its community has developed a number of principles for building applications that are fast, fun and easy to change:
+Ruby on Rails is more than 15 years old and its community has developed a number of principles for building applications that are fast, fun and easy to change:
 Don't repeat yourself, keep your views dumb, keep your controllers skinny, and keep business logic in your models.
 These principles carry most applications to